 After a laser treatment, it’s normal to experience some temporary side effects as your skin begins its healing process.
 Most people report redness and swelling, similar to a sunburn, for a few days.
 Depending on the type of laser used, your skin might feel a bit sensitive or tight.
 For non-ablative lasers, you typically won’t see widespread peeling.
 Instead, any dark spots or pigmentation will darken before flaking off within about five days, revealing clearer skin underneath.
 More significant risks are rare but can include changes in skin color or scarring, which is why choosing a certified professional is so important.

-Botox Safety and What to Know
+Is Botox Safe?
+What You Need to Know

 Botox is one of the most widely studied cosmetic treatments on the market and has an excellent safety record.
 The most common side effects are mild and temporary, usually occurring right at the injection site.
 You might notice some minor bruising, swelling, or redness, but this typically fades within a day or two.
 Headaches can also occur, though they are less common and usually resolve quickly.
 Serious complications are very rare, especially when you see a licensed and skilled injector who understands facial anatomy.
 A great provider will ensure your Botox treatment is not only safe but also gives you the natural-looking, refreshed results you want.